 The Risks Involved

-The dangers linked to this type of phishing attack are significant.
+The risks associated with this type of phishing attack are substantial.
 Once attackers gain access to a user’s credentials, they can compromise email accounts, access sensitive information, and even carry out further attacks, such as sending phishing emails to contacts from the compromised account.
 This can lead to widespread data breaches, financial losses, and damage to an organization’s reputation.

 How to Protect Yourself from QR Code Phishing Attacks

 Protecting yourself and your organization from QR code phishing attacks requires a combination of awareness, caution, and the use of security tools.
-You can take the following preventive conducts:
+Here are some steps you can take:

 - Use QR Code Scanning Apps with Security Features: Some apps offer additional security by checking the URL before directing you to it.
 Consider using such apps to scan QR codes.